Code-Institute-Submissions/weightbearer/README.md

 All of the images used on the website except for the logos for the external press links are hosted within the Gitpod repository.
 I had initially included mp3s on the music page so users could listen to the band directly within their browser, but my mentor advised me that this adds a large amount of content to the page for not much benefit, especially because I've linked to Spotify, YouTube and Bandcamp.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+>>> In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+>>> In addition, if it is not obvious, you should also describe how to run your code locally.
 ADDING CLONING INFORMATION HERE

 ## Credits

 ### Content
-- The header and footer formats were borrowed from existing CI course content, namely the Whiskey Drop and resume projects respectively;
+- The header and footer formats were borrowed from existing CI course content, namely the Whiskey Drop and resume projects;
 - Bootstrap's [navbar documentation](https://getbootstrap.com/docs/4.0/components/navbar/) helped me break down and customise the navigation classes they have;
 - W3Schools' guide on [Bootstrap's media class]](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) allowed me to get out of a CSS hole of my own making;
-- {MakeAReadMe(https://www.makeareadme.com/) is an excellent resource for putting together a readme;
+- [MakeAReadMe](https://www.makeareadme.com/) is an excellent resource for putting together a readme, although I largely used the [Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template).

 ### Media
 - Photography and graphic designs were provided directly by the band, with the graphics being designed by [Secret Industries](https://www.instagram.com/secretindustries/).